Generalizing Cographs to 2-Cographs: Induced-minor-minimal non- -cographs

-\begin{proof} Since the edge $g_1g_2$ is red, by Lemma~ \ref{path_three}, we may assume that the red degree of $g_2$ exceeds two.
-By Lemma~\ref{both_greater}, we may further assume that the red degree of $g_1$ is two.

-Let $v$ be a red neighbour of $g_1$ and, without loss of generality, assume that $v$ is in $A$.
-First, we show that $|V(B)|=2$.
-Assume to the contrary that $|V(B)| \geq 3$.
-If $B$ contains no red neighbour of $g_2$, then all vertices in $B$ are incident to both $g_1$ and $g_2$ via green edges.
-This implies that both $G-u$ and $\overline{G}-u$ are $2$-connected for each $u$ in $V(B)$, a contradiction.
-Therefore $B$ has a red neighbour, say $b$, of $g_2$.
-Now, by Lemma \ref{contractible_edges_vertex}, we can find a contractible edge of $G$ incident to $b$, say $e$, such that both endpoints of $e$ are in $B$.
-Note that, by Lemma~ \ref{complement_connected_observation}, $\overline{G/e}$ is $2$-connected, a contradiction.
-Thus $|V(B)|=2$.
+\begin{proof} First suppose that both $g_1$ and $g_2$ have red degree two and that the red neighbour $v$ of $g_1$ that is distinct from $g_2$ is in $A$, and the red neighbour $u$ of $g_2$ distinct from $g_1$ is in $B$.
+We may assume that $|V(A)| \geq |V(B)|$.
 Observe that, if we can find a contractible edge $e$ of $G$ having both the endpoints in $V(A) - v$, then, by Lemma~\ref{complement_connected_observation}, $\overline{G/e}$ is $2$-connected, a contradiction.
 This implies that all the contractible edges of $G$ that have both endpoints in $V(A) \cup \{g_1,g_2\}$ are incident to $\{g_1,g_2,v\}$.
+By Lemma \ref{restructure_lemma}, $|V(A)| \leq 4$ and so $|V(G)| \leq 10$.
+Thus we may assume that both $u$ and $v$ are in $A$ and all contractible edges of $G$ that have both endpoints in $V(A) \cup \{g_1,g_2\}$ are incident to $\{g_1,g_2,u,v\}$.
+Note that $u \neq v$, otherwise $\overline{G}$ has a cut vertex.
+We get our result now by Lemmas \ref{restructure_a} and \ref{restructure_b}.
+We may now assume that the red degree of $g_2$ exceeds two.
+By Lemma~\ref{both_greater}, we may further assume that the red degree of $g_1$ is two.

+Let $v$ be the red neighbour of $g_1$ other than $g_2$.
+We may assume that $v$ is in $A$.
+By Lemma \ref{restructure_a}, $|V(B)|=2$.
+Note that all the contractible edges of $G$ that have both endpoints in $V(A) \cup \{g_1,g_2\}$ are incident to $\{g_1,g_2,v\}$.
 The result now follows by Lemma~\ref{restructure_lemma}. \end{proof}

 Lemma \ref{both_greater} can be modified as follows.